oauth-wg/oauth-v2-1/oauth-2.1.md

 :    REQUIRED.
 Value MUST be set to "code".

 "client_id":
 :    REQUIRED.
-The client identifier as described in Section 2.2.
+The client identifier as described in {{client-identifier}}.

 "code_challenge":
 :    REQUIRED.
 Code challenge.